Categories

 All the information must match up properly, for example, the name on the customer’s credit card should meet with other documents and the address provided.
 This improves data security and saves banks and financial institutions from fraudulent applications.
 To do this ideally, banks and other financial institutions need to have access to billions of data records globally.
 There are technologies out there that can provide secure eID verification online all while complying with KYC and AML regulations.

-How DIRO’s Technology can Improve the Customer Onboarding Process?
+How DIRO’s Technology Can Improve the Customer Onboarding Process?

-DIRO’s document verification technology can be used by banks, financial institutions, and FinTechs to verify documents of any kind.
+DIRO document verification technology can be used by banks, financial institutions, and FinTechs to verify documents of any kind.
 DIRO’s technology can capture original documents from the original web source and it can be used to prove whether a document is authentic or not.

 Banks, financial institutions, and Fintechs can with user permission access all banks, utility company data, government databases, and private databases and cross-check documents with automated user consent and strong impersonation checks.
 Using DIRO’s document verification technology, users can access all: